sutrolabs/census-docs/destinations/google-cloud-storage.md

 Our Google Cloud connector behaves a little differently than other Census connectors.
 Instead of going through an OAuth connection flow, we provide you a Google Identity address to which you grant Storage Object permissions.

-* In Census, navigate to [Connections](https://app.getcensus.com/connections)
+* In Census, Navigate to [Destinations](https://app.getcensus.com/destinations)
-* Click the Add Service button, and select Google Cloud Storage
+* Click the New Destination button, and select Google Cloud Storage
 * Paste the name of the GCS bucket, name the connection, and click the Save Connection button

 ![](<../.gitbook/assets/Screen Shot 2021-11-03 at 1.46.43 PM.png>)